SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Note that there are no parenthesis around the conditional, and that the braces around the body are required.
+The conditional must be a Boolean expression;
+code like ``if remainingGummiBears { ... }`` is an error, not an implicit comparison to zero.

 Switch statements are written as follows: